Griffmatt/MovieMania2/README.md

-# MovieMania
+# MovieMania 2
-A dynamic web app for users to browse, search, favorite, and rate movies.
+Refactor an older web app i made, that can be seen [here](https://github.com/Griffmatt/MovieMania)

 [Live Site](https://darling-truffle-b03a99.netlify.app/)